 The right plastics can maintain their integrity over a temperature range of -40° to +200°F without compromise in performance, making them ideal for under-the-hood applications.

-Compared to metal, plastic part pricing is usually much lower because the injection molding process has faster cycle times.
-Also, plastic stock can be colored with color concentrates before molding, which eliminates the costly secondary operation of painting.
-Lastly, for assembly, a single injection-molded part (or one with snap-fit connections) eliminates welded joints and fasteners.
+Compared to metal, automotive plastic component pricing is usually much lower because the injection molding process has faster cycle times.
+Also, color concentrates can be added to plastic stock before molding, which eliminates the costly secondary operation of painting.
+Lastly, for assembly, a single injection-molded part eliminates welded joints and fasteners.

 Compatibility With Mechanical Fasteners